 This discharge, which can continue throughout pregnancy, is typically harmless and doesn't require treatment.
-But if there is a bad smell related to the discharge or a burning and itching sensation, tell your doctor so they can check on whether you have a yeast or bacterial infection.
+But if there is a bad smell related to the discharge or a burning and itching sensation, tell your doctor so they can check on whether you have a yeast or bacterial infection or STD.

 Other things could cause breast changes.
 But if the changes are an early symptom of pregnancy, keep in mind that it is going to take several weeks to get used to the new levels of hormones.
 But when it does, breast pain should ease up.

 Feeling very tired is normal in pregnancy, starting early on.